Qkvad/k-means-clustering/README.md

 output.txt contains human-readable list of all selected words, their occurances in documents and number of documents they apear in.

-matlab_data.txt contains a matlab .mtx format word-by-document matrix to be read with mmread.
+matlab_data.mtx contains a matlab .mtx format word-by-document matrix to be read with mmread.